-10.1 PURPOSE
+9.1 PURPOSE

-- In accordance with section 169 of the Local Government Regulation 2012, the council has prepared this revenue statement for its budget for the 2020-2021 financial year. - (2) The purpose of this revenue statement is to outline and explain the revenue measures adopted by the council in the Budget for the 2020-2021 financial year (2020-2021 Budget) in compliance with relevant legislative requirements. - (3) This revenue statement is to be read in conjunction with the Revenue Policy, Rating Resolutions and Forecast Financial Statements in the 2020-2021 Budget. - (4) The council may, by resolution, amend the revenue statement for the financial year at any time before the end of the financial year.
+- (1) In accordance with section 169 of the Local Government Regulation 2012, the council has prepared this revenue statement for its budget for the 2019-2020 financial year. - (2) The purpose of this revenue statement is to outline and explain the revenue measures adopted by the council in the Budget for the 2019-2020 financial year (2019-2020 Budget) in compliance with relevant legislative requirements. - (3) This revenue statement is to be read in conjunction with the Revenue Policy, Rating Resolutions and Forecast Financial Statements in the 2019-2020 Budget. - (4) The council may, by resolution, amend the revenue statement for the financial year at any time before the end of the financial year.

-10.2 RATES AND CHARGES
+9.2 RATES AND CHARGES

-The council has levied the following rates and charges in accordance with the principles stated in the revenue policy in the 2020-2021 Budget:
+The council has levied the following rates and charges in accordance with the principles stated in the revenue policy in the 2019-2020 Budget:

-- differential general rates (see Part 2 of the 2020-2021 Budget); - (2) waste management utility charges (see Part 3 of the 2020-2021 Budget); - (3) rural fire resources levy special charge (see Part 4 of the 2020-2021 Budget); - (4) rural fire resources levy separate charge (see Part 5 of the 2020-2021 Budget); - (5) enviroplan separate charge (see Part 6 of the 2020-2021 Budget).
+- differential general rates (see Part 2 of the 2019-2020 Budget); - (2) waste management utility charges (see Part 3 of the 2019-2020 Budget); - (3) rural fire resources levy special charge (see Part 4 of the 2019-2020 Budget); - (4) enviroplan separate charge (see Part 5 of the 2019-2020 Budget).

-10.3 DIFFERENTIAL GENERAL RATES
+9.3 DIFFERENTIAL GENERAL RATES

-- The council has decided to levy differential general rates for different rating categories of rateable land in the local government area on the basis set out in Part 2 of the 2020-2021 Budget. - (2) The council has decided that there are 60 rating categories for rateable land in the local government area as stated in column 1 of Table 1 (Differential General Rating Categories) in Part 2 of the 2020-2021 Budget.
-Each of these 60 rating categories and a description of each rating category is stated in Table 5. - (3) The council has decided that, due to the cost of providing services to rateable land, a minimum amount of general rates is to apply to certain rating categories of rateable land in the local government area as stated in Table 2 (Differential General Rates) in Part 2 of the 2020-2021 Budget. - (4) The council has decided that, to address the concerns of the community resulting from changes in the valuation of the rateable land from year to year, particularly where the Valuer General has not undertaken a comprehensive review of all valuations each year, the increase in the differential general rates for certain rating categories of rateable land in the local government area is to be limited to not more than the differential general rates for the last financial year increased by the percentage stated in column 4 of Table 2 (Differential General Rates) in Part 2 of the 2020-2021 Budget. - (5) The council has decided that the rateable value of land for 2020-2021 shall be the three-year average of the valuations provided by the Valuer General in accordance with the Land Valuation Act 2010 and that the three-year averaged value will be used as the basis for calculating the differential general rates.
+- (1) The council has decided to levy differential general rates for different rating categories of rateable land in the local government area on the basis set out in Part 2 of the 2019-2020 Budget. - (2) The council has decided that there are 60 rating categories for rateable land in the local government area as stated in column 1 of Table 1 (Differential General Rating Categories) in Part 2 of the 2019-2020 Budget.
+Each of these 60 rating categories and a description of each rating category is stated in Table 5. - (3) The council has decided that, due to the cost of providing services to rateable land, a minimum amount of general rates is to apply to certain rating categories of rateable land in the local government area as stated in Table 2 (Differential General Rates) in Part 2 of the 2019-2020 Budget. - (4) The council has decided that, to address the concerns of the community resulting from changes in the valuation of the rateable land from year to year, particularly where the Valuer-General has not undertaken a comprehensive review of all valuations each year, the increase in the differential general rates for certain rating categories of rateable land in the local government area is to be limited to not more than the differential general rates for the last financial year increased by the percentage stated in column 4 of Table 2 (Differential General Rates) in Part 2 of the 2019-2020 Budget. - (5) The council has decided that the rateable value of land for 2019-2020 shall be the 3-year average of the valuations provided by the Valuer-General in accordance with the Land Valuation Act 2010 and that the 3-year averaged value will be used as the basis for calculating the differential general rates.